 What is my case worth?

 There are many factors that go into determining a settlement value or jury award.
 First, what is the type of injury and how does it affect your life.
 Whether the injury is permanent or resolves in a few months will greatly influence the value.
 Economic losses such as wages and medical bills must be considered.
 In addition, liability is a major factor.
 Unless it is a rear end auto accident, most defense counsel will try to argue the victim is to blame for the accident.
 The more clearly you can establish the defendant's fault the greater it will enhance your settlement or verdict.
 That's why early investigation is critical.
-If you would like one of our Philadelphia accident attorneys to evaluated your claim please call for a free evaluation.
+If you would like one of our lawyers to evaluate your claim please call for a free evaluation.
 To learn more about damages and liability click here.

 No Fees until we recover for you.

 There are no attorney's fees until we make a recovery.
 We assume all of the risk if we take on your personal injury or medical malpractice case.
 You do not pay any fees or costs out of pocket.
 We are only reimbursed in the form of a contingent fee if we make a recovery.

 Please contact our team of injury lawyers today for your free injury case evaluation at 1-800-753-4257 or you can contact us online regarding your injury.
 We have offices conveniently located in Philadelphia, Springfield, and Allentown, Pennsylvania and in Cherry Hill, New Jersey.